How value chain analysis fits into the sales pipeline

 Every year, the list of suppliers is revisited.
 Suppliers that meet Apple’s standards and provide a more competitive product are added to the list to ensure optimization of their value chain.

-Apple products can be purchased online and from the company’s stores.
+Apple's business model allows for products to be purchased online and from the company’s stores.